studio-releaf/releaf-legal/privacy_en.md

 - **Device Information:** Operating system (iOS/Android), device timezone, app version
 - **Crash Reports:** When the app crashes, we collect device information, OS version, and the cause of the crash to fix bugs (via Firebase Crashlytics)
 - **Authentication Tokens:** Session tokens to keep you logged in
+- **Usage & Analytics Data:** App usage events, screens viewed, and device identifiers, collected via Firebase Analytics to understand how the app is used and to improve it

 ### 4.3 Information from Third-Party Services